 Oh my gosh, you’re representing something out of my comfort zone.
 You see this in an unfamiliar way to me than I do so.
 I feel threatened by that, and then I try and change you, and nobody likes to be changed.

-When someone’s trying to change us, we inherently want to fight that, and therefore we get opposed.
-So I would dare say that if we can accept differences rather than seeing differences as scary lousy things, we become closer in our relationship.
+When someone’s trying to change us, we inherently want to fight that, so we get opposed.
+So I would dare say that if we accept differences rather than see differences as scary lousy things, we become closer in our relationship.

 35. Speak The Language Of Feelings

 Can you also speak the language of feeling?
-Feelings are the language of our heart, and of course, the heart is the lifeblood in a relationship, whatever the sensations you have in your heart.
-They are aspects of a language that your relationship needs or the blood will be progressively drained out.
+Feelings are the language of our heart; of course, the heart is the lifeblood of a relationship, whatever the sensations you have in your heart.
+They are aspects of a language your relationship needs, or the blood will be progressively drained.

-For Example, We all know that communication in a relationship is critical but let’s take that one step further what are we communicating.
-If we’re always sharing our thoughts, our opinions, our judgments, and experience, then we need to find things in the relationship to get angry about will only become so annoyed with each other.
+For Example, We all know that communication in a relationship is critical, but let’s take that one step further.
+What are we communicating?
+If we’re always sharing our thoughts, our opinions, our judgments, and our experience, then we need to find things in the relationship to get angry about that will only become so annoyed with each other.

-The relationship is a barren ice age of numbness also adds the three-dimensional heartfelt warmth to the relationship sharing feelings.
+The relationship is a barren ice age of numbness, adding three-dimensional heartfelt warmth to the relationship by sharing feelings.
 Here are my feelings right now, and I have two ears.
 I’d love to hear what your emotions are right now.

 36. Follow 80-20 Rules